UPDATED JANUARY 8, 2020

 An example of Google’s local “3 pack” listings that include an ad followed by three organic listings below.
 This is prime real estate, like a big sign next to a 6-lane highway!

 Most commonly, advertisers use the Facebook and Google Ad platforms.
-In both cases, advertising can be highly-geographically targeted, down to a very small radius or specific zip code.
+In both cases, advertising can be highly-geographically targeted, down to a small radius or specific zip code.
 This can make advertising for self storage very cost-effective, since you’re only paying for traffic that is physically nearby.

 What is remarketing?